LGL DORA

-- Identifies individual students who may be at risk for dyslexia and reading difficulties
+- Provides early identification of students who may be at risk of experiencing reading difficulties

-- Takes just 10 – 15 minutes to administer with no teacher proctoring
+- Takes just 10 – 15 minutes and does not require teacher proctoring

 - Provides real-time reporting